642/642

 Having a cache hit ensures the fastest possible delivery of content to end users.

-The response header X-Cache
+The response header X-Cache had a value of HIT.

-Fastly has documentation on how to interpret the X-Cache
+Fastly has documentation on how to interpret the X-Cache header.

 Maximum possible points